amourao/nickel-screensaver/README.md

 Yes!
 Nickel Screensaver won't run when the `.kobo/screensaver` folder is missing.

 2. **How many screenshots/screensavers does it keep?**
-It only keeps one screenshot/screensaver.
-Whenever you lock the device, it always overwrites the `.kobo/screensaver/nickel-screensaver.jpg` file.
+~~It only keeps one screenshot/screensaver.
+Whenever you lock the device, it always overwrites the `.kobo/screensaver/nickel-screensaver.jpg` file.~~
+Since version 1.2, Nickel Screensaver no longer writes screensavers into disk.
+Now it displays them directly from memory.

 # Screensaver/Wallpaper preparation